5 Best Kayak Paddles of 2017 | Reviews & Buying Guide

 If you kayak infrequently, it might not be worthwhile to go through the whole process of calculating the exact length of paddle you require.
 In my opinion, the best kayak paddle for recreation is the Shoreline Marine with Rounded Blade.

-If you are one those who like to get the blood racing with whitewater kayaking, you will be glad to hear that I have found the absolute best kayak paddle for whitewater is the Adventure Technology Eddy Whitewater.
+If you are one those who like to get the blood racing with whitewater kayaking, you will be glad to hear that I have found the absolute best kayak paddle for whitewater is the Carlisle Magic Plus.

-If you do both day kayaking, as well as longer trips, the best kayak paddle for multi-purpose use is the: Aqua-Bound Sting Ray 2-Piece Carbon Straight Shaft.
+If you do both day kayaking, as well as longer trips, the best paddle for multi-purpose use is the: Aqua-Bound Sting Ray 2-Piece Carbon Straight Shaft.
+This is also a good option for those just starting out with kayaking, as it is a good all-rounder.
+Having one paddle that suits different styles of kayaking, means you can spend a bit more on your yak.

 5 Critical factors to consider when purchasing a kayak paddle